zbyju/obsidian/1. Fleeting notes/Git/How To Write a Git commit message.md

 ## 1. Subject line
 First line will be treated by many tools as the header and it should summarize the commit and what it does.

-## Max 50 chars
+## 2. Max 50 chars
 Not a hard limit but it is recommended.
-GitHub truncates the subject line after 72 chars with '...' so that should be the
+GitHub truncates the subject line after 72 chars with '...' so that should be the hard limit

+## 3. Capitalize subject line
+Start with a capital letter

+## 4. Don't end with a period
+Save space by not using '.'

+## 5. Use imperative
+The git tooling is following this on every occasion and so we should follow (Merge pull request xxx, etc.)

+The message should always be able to complete the following sentence:
+`If applied, this commit will X`
+For example:
+`If applied, this commit will`**`refactor subsytem X f`**